Meaning of life: Aristotelianism

 Aristotle, an apprentice of Plato, was another early and influential philosopher, who argued that ethical knowledge is not certain knowledge (such as metaphysics and epistemology), but is general knowledge.
-Because it is not a theoretical discipline, a person had to study and practice in order to become "good"; thus if the person were to become virtuous, he could not simply study what virtue is, he had to be virtuous, via virtuous activities.
+Because it is not a theoretical discipline, a person had to study and practice in order to become "good"; thus, if the person were to become virtuous, he could not simply study what virtue is, he had to be virtuous, via virtuous activities.
 To do this, Aristotle established what is virtuous:

-Yet, if action A is done towards achieving goal B, then goal B also would have a goal, goal C, and goal C also would have a goal, and so would continue this pattern, until something stopped its infinite regression.
+Yet, if action A is done towards achieving goal B, then goal B would have a goal, goal C, and goal C would have a goal, and so would continue this pattern until something stopped its infinite regression.
 Aristotle's solution is the Highest Good, which is desirable for its own sake.
 It is its own goal.
-The Highest Good is not desirable for the sake of achieving some other good, and all other "goods" desirable for its sake.
+The Highest Good is not desirable for the sake of achieving some other good, and all other "goods" are desirable for its sake.
 This involves achieving eudaemonia, usually translated as "happiness", "well-being", "flourishing", and "excellence".

 Cynicism

 Antisthenes, a pupil of Socrates, first outlined the themes of Cynicism, stating that the purpose of life is living a life of Virtue which agrees with Nature.
-Happiness depends upon being self-sufficient and master of one's mental attitude; suffering is the consequence of false judgments of value, which cause negative emotions and a concomitant vicious character.
+Happiness depends upon being self-sufficient and mastering one's mental attitude; suffering results from false judgments of value, which cause negative emotions and a concomitant vicious character.

 The Cynical life rejects conventional desires for wealth, power, health, and fame, by being free of the possessions acquired in pursuing the conventional.
 As reasoning creatures, people could achieve happiness via rigorous training, by living in a way natural to human beings.
 The world equally belongs to everyone, so suffering is caused by false judgments of what is valuable and what is worthless per the customs and conventions of society.